dallasLab/diseaseEcology/content/lab/lab2.md

 At the end of this lab, a successful learner should be able to…

-1. Define common vocabulary used to describe parasite life cycles (Simple complex, tropic transmission, parasitic castrator, vector-borne).
+1. Define common vocabulary used to describe parasite life cycles (simple, complex, tropic transmission, parasitic castrator, vector-borne).

 2. Describe the life histories of a few major parasites of importance to human or wildlife health (malaria, *Schistosoma spp*, *Ascaris lumbricoides*, Guinea Worm, etc.)

 3. Apply their knowledge of parasite life cycles to develop targeted intervention strategies, and develop methods to evaluate their performance

-4. Identify samples of *schistosoma spp* across life stages and the tissues or environments they are likely to be found in.
+4. Identify samples of *Schistosoma spp* across life stages and the tissues or environments they are likely to be found in.

 ## Pre-Lab Materials